-The Commission notes that goods exported from China where Guangzhou Komodo Kitchen Technology Co Ltd (Komodo) was the supplier name on Australian importer declaration, the sales of these goods were produced by Guangdong Cresheen Smart Home Co Ltd (Cresheen).
+The Commission notes that in relation to goods exported from China where Guangzhou Komodo Kitchen Technology Co Ltd (Komodo) was the supplier listed on ABF importer declaration, the goods were produced by Guangdong Cresheen Smart Home Co Ltd (Cresheen).

-With respect to identifying the exporter of the goods, the Commission generally identifies the exporter as a principal in the transaction, located in the country of export from where the goods were shipped, that gave up responsibility by knowingly placing the goods in the hands of a carrier, courier, forwarding company, or its own vehicle for delivery to Australia; or a principal in the transaction, located in the country of export, that owns, or previously owned, the goods but need not be the owner at the time the goods were shipped.
+With respect to determining the exporter of those goods, the Commission generally identifies the exporter as a principal in the transaction, located in the country of export from where the goods were shipped, and who knowingly placed the goods in the hands of a carrier, courier, forwarding company, or its own vehicle for delivery to Australia; or a principal in the transaction, located in the country of export, that owns, or previously owned, the goods but need not be the owner at the time the goods were shipped.